LioXP/LxCrypt/README.md

 #### Why should I trust you?

-You shouldn't trust anybody, which is why I made this project completely open-source.
+You shouldn't trust anybody, which is why **I made this project completely open-source**.
 This means you can view the Code yourself.
 The full project code is published in this GitHub repository!

 ## Detailed technical explanation